flame-engine/flame/doc/flame/collision_detection.md

 ## Broad phase

-Usually you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.
+If your game field is small and do not have a lot of collideable components - you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.

 A broad phase is the first step of collision detection where potential collisions are calculated.
 To calculate these potential collisions are a lot cheaper to calculate than to check the exact intersections from the directly and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).
 The broad phase produces a set of potential collisions (a set of `CollisionProspect`s), this set is then used to check the exact intersections between hitboxes, this is sometimes called narrow phase.